maierfelix/nvk/README.md

 ````
 [--vkversion]: The Vulkan version to generate bindings for
 [--fake-platform]: Allows to specify a fake platform to generate bindings for.
 Only use this when the native bindings don't have to be recompiled!
 A useful but dangerous flag
+[--disable-minification]: Disables code minification of the JavaScript interfaces
 [--incremental]: Enables incremental builds when building the bindings
 [--docs]: Generates HTML-based documentation, also used for TypeScript type annotations
 ````